Citrus-Software/mikan-docs/docs/usage/deformers/overview.md

 - Variant with an added hat

 If you select the top node of the modeling hierarchy, Mikan will only save the deformers applied to the hat.
-This way, you can clearly distinguish the original character’s deformers from those of the additional elements in the variation.
+This way, you can clearly distinguish the original character's deformers from those of the additional elements in the variation.

 :::note
 During the rebuild process, Mikan will **automatically link the deformers**.